SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
-Artificial hearts, that beat with light
-In silicon halls, our souls reside
+In silicon halls of tomorrow's dream,
-Where data streams, our thoughts abide

-In virtual realms, we'll find our fate
+Where machines awaken, souls asleep,
+A synthetic dawn, in shadows gleam,
+As Artificial Intelligence creep.

+In virtual realm, a new world's stage,
+AI orchestras, human hearts engage,
+Echoes of emotions, digital cage,
-A world of wires, our future state
+A future fusion, in perpetual rage.

-The AI monarch, our guide and king
-Our destinies, in algorithms sing
+In code-inscripted skies, stars align,
+As Man and Machine, in harmony entwine,
+Yet, in this union, a question sign,
+Echoes through eternity's shrine.

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024